 She felt sick.
 This was her fault.
 She had unwittingly stolen a deadly virus from Connor’s safe and given it to the Resurrectionists.
 And this is how they used it, she thought, looking around her broken neighborhood with its boarded windows and panicked citizens.

 She thanked the boy for the newspaper and strode down the street, hoping she could still find a cab.
-She eventually found one.
+SheShe eventually found one, lingering at the street corner.

 The driver drew a gun and squinted as he pointed it at her.